Light the Torch: Light the Torch (2017–present)

-On July 26, 2017, the band announced via social media that they have changed their name to Light the Torch, without an explanation beyond stating "A full statement will be made soon and a new album is very close to being completed.
+On July 26, 2017, the band announced via social media that they had changed their name to Light the Torch without an explanation beyond, "A full statement will be made soon and a new album is very close to being completed.
 It's a new beginning and we couldn't be more excited."

 Jones revealed in an interview on October 13, 2017, that the band had to change its name due to legal issues surrounding Sankey's departure from the band, and how the latter wanted to claim part copyright of the name.
+Mike Sciulara then joined the band as their new drummer replacing Sankey.

+In a later interview on the changes the band went through Jones stated “There was just too much negativity.
+And so it needed to be cut, and an even better way to change the name, change the style of music, but it’s still the guys who were bonded together to do it.
+It’s a completely separate thing.
+And I don’t know how many of those songs (from Devil You Know) will ever see the light of day from us in a live setting, but it’s just part of the journey.“ In another interview he claimed that everything the band went through made them even closer stating “Just because of all the things we’ve endured, just because life happens, it’s more like we’re friends who work together now.”

 Light the Torch released their first studio album Revival on March 30, 2018.

-The band released their latest album, You Will Be the Death of Me, on June 25, 2021.
+It debuted at number 169 on the Billboard 200 and peaked at number 4 on the US Independent Albums and was met with positive reception.

+The band played their first show under the new name on July 9, 2018 at Saint Vitus in Brooklyn, New York.
+During the Fall of that same year they served as the opening act for Trivium and Avatar on a North American tour.

+In the Spring of 2019 Light the Torch went on a co headlining tour with Mark Morton, also making festival appearances the rest of the year.

 On April 9, 2021, the band released their single "Wilting in the Light" on YouTube from their latest album You Will Be the Death of Me.
 The music video features Alex Rüdinger from Whitechapel as the band's new drummer.
 On June 4, 2021, they released another single titled "Let Me Fall Apart".